RT-LOC/docs/docs/manager/cxRTLS_fwup.md

 # Firmware Update
-Whenever a new firmware is released or when you built your own with the DevKit, there are multiple ways to deploy that firmware to the system.
+There are several ways to deploy a new firmware to your system.
-In this document you learn how to install the version you want on your system.
+In this document you learn how to do a Firmware Update.

 ## Verify the version
 In the panel _'Deca Version'_, you can verify the current version of all the tags and anchors.
 The version will appear here once the system has received the information from the node.
 This will happen automatically.
 Keep in mind however that after booting the Manager, it might take some time before all the information is collected (typically 20 seconds).
+The first few lines show the highest detected version per hardware type.

 ![fwup_version](./img/cxRTLS/fwup_version.png)